 - 500 ml deep fry oil

 - Boil up the water.
-Add white and black peppercorns, allspice corn, bay leef, juniper berry and ginger and simmering the mixture over low heat about 10 minutes.
+Add white and black peppercorns, allspice corn, bay leaf, juniper berry and ginger and simmering the mixture over low heat about 10 minutes.
 Pass the seasoning mixture through a fine sieve and pour into a pot; set aside.

 - Peel shallots and garlic, slice very thinly.
 Wash, dry and halve the chilli pepper lengthwise, remove seeds.
 Just cut the chilli pepper into small slices.
-Wash, peel, quarter apples and pearls, discard cores and stemps and dice into not so small cubes.
+Wash, peel, quarter apples and pears, discard cores and stemps and dice into not so small cubes.
 Place the cubes in a bowl and add the apple juice.

 - Briefly saute shallots and garlic in a pot with some oil on a low heat.
 Add mustard seeds and chopped chilli pepper, deglaze with white wine and then pour with the seasoning mixture.
-Now add the apples and pearls with apple juice and bring it to a boil.
+Now add the apples and pears with apple juice and bring it to a boil.